Tenza/configurations/ArchLinux Installation/4 - Installations.md

 The script automates the mount and backup processes, as well as to solve a problem I had with CryFS.
 The problem was that CryFS is extremely slow under certain filesystems, like NTFS.
 It's too slow to be able to browse the directory structure normally with dolphin, because dolphin also reads the files metadata to enable functionalities like file-preview.

 With this in mind, I decided that I would work only in my RAW (or backup) folder, and would use the script to mount and synchronize any changes made only at boot.
-My CryFS mount folder is a hidden folder, and the RSync command uses the `--delete` flag to make sure I dont work under the mount folder, because any changes in there will be lost.
+My CryFS mount folder is a hidden folder, and the RSync command uses the `--delete` flag to make sure I don't work under the mount folder, because any changes in there will be lost.

 Replace the CryFS password and appropriate directories, create and set the mount script.